-These methods vary in their effectiveness and in the ways they prevent pregnancy.
+These birth control methods vary in their effectiveness and in the ways they prevent pregnancy.

-For women, hormonal birth control is one form of contraceptive used to prevent pregnancy.
-There are many types of hormonal birth controls available, including:
+Hormonal birth control is one form of contraceptive that may be used to prevent pregnancy in people with ovaries and a uterus.
+Many types of hormonal birth control are available, including:

 - vaginal rings

-These options interfere with ovulation, fertilization, and the implementation of a fertilized egg, or a combination of these.
+These options prevent ovulation, fertilization, the implantation of a fertilized egg, or some combination of these.

-If you stop using contraception, pregnancy is a possibility.
-Some women may be able to conceive immediately after they stop taking the pill.
-For others, conception may take longer.
+If you stop using contraception, you may get pregnant — though the time it takes to get pregnant will be different for everyone.
+For example, some people may be able to conceive immediately after they stop taking the pill while for others conception may take longer.

-If you’re planning to become pregnant, your doctor will recommend that you begin taking a prenatal vitamin.
-You should begin taking a prenatal vitamin with folic acid three months before trying to conceive.
+If you’re planning to become pregnant, a healthcare professional will recommend that you begin taking a prenatal vitamin.
+You should start taking one with folic acid 3 months before trying to conceive.

 Prenatal vitamins contain extra amounts of folic acid, iron, and calcium needed during pregnancy.
-These are important during pregnancy because:
+These are important during pregnancy for several reasons: